donaldsrepo/aws-textract/README.md

 # aws-textract
-demo for using AWS Textract
+demo console app for using AWS Textract